zenhack/tempest/README.md

 ```

 Then, run the configure script and then `make`.
 The configure script
-accepts
-most of the same options as typical gnu packages.
-Additionally you will
+accepts most of the same options as typical gnu packages.
+Additionally
-need to supply the paths to the repository checked out above:
+you will need to supply the paths to the repository checked out above
+via the `--with-go-capnp` flag.

+Finally, it is possible to share grain & app storage with an existing
+Sandstorm installation if you want to do this, you will need to specify
+the correct value for `--localstatedir`, and then see the next section
+on importing data from Sandstorm:

 ```
 ./configure \